“Sheltering Wings partners with churches by sending missionaries to take the gospel of Jesus Christ in word and deed to the world…”

 Isaiah 6:8 Then I heard the voice of the Lord saying, “Whom shall I send?
 And who will go for us?”
 And I said, “Here am I. Send me!”

 I am a missionary called to minister to the people of God in West Africa.
 Following a 42 year career in education, I felt called to begin a new phase of service,which lead me to join Sheltering Wings in 2013.
 Serving beside Ruth Cox, I work to improve the lives of widows, orphans and other vulnerable children in several remote villages in West Africa.
-Our current work includes sponsorship programs for children and widows, a formula program for at-risk babies, church construction and well drilling.
+Our current work includes sponsorship programs for children and widows, church construction and well drilling.
 In addition to this we have also constructed a medical clinic, maternity building and secondary school.
 Through word and deed we strive to bring the gospel of Jesus to all those we have been privileged to serve.